 About 59% of employers said they would use some kind of incentive.
 While 60%of employers also said they would require some kind of proof of vaccination.

 While their use is expanding, they also remain controversial.
 In the U.S., some states have passed bans on their use that could leave some businesses facing legal issues and confusion.
 For instance, these bans limit a business’s ability to require a vaccination passport from customers.
 But they can still ask about employees’ vaccination status.
 In addition, while US law gives companies the right to ask about an employee’s health, companies can still expect that some employees may file legal charges for this.

 Health passes will also present complex administrative decisions, and the documentation provided to vaccinated people varies widely from country to country.
 In France, these are official documents with QR codes that can be scanned and added to an application.
 Italy is implementing a similar system and now the European Union is rolling out its own version.

-Any company that wants to use one of these vaccine passport programs should include strict data protection rules that define how and why this information is being requested and who can access it.
-In France, the National Commission on Informatics and Liberty (CNIL) has warned the government about said pass as it might endanger privacy due to a relative vagueness in implementation.
+Any company that wants to use one of these vaccine passport programs should include strict data protection rules.
+Said rules will define how and why this information is being requested and who can access it.
+In France, the National Commission on Informatics and Liberty (CNIL) has issued a warning about said pass as it might endanger privacy due to a relative vagueness in implementation.
 Also, some organizations have already taken legal action.

 Despite these hurdles, health passports can play a valuable role.
 Indeed, they will help in creating a sense of security as employees return to the workplace.
 Developing a robust and transparent program around their use will ultimately allow HR leaders to foster a sense of trust and well-being during this transition to a post-Covid environment.